veasey/bible-reader-app/NOTES.md

 - [ ] Search Toggle.
 Instead of phrases, AI Prompt to ask for relevant verses.

 - [ ] Styling
+   - [ ] when viewing all verses by chapter, do not show book / chapter name alongside each individual verse.
+Only show that on results of a search
    - [x] have One Main Menu, with another "bar" for bible navigation beneath
    - [ ] Add dropdown animation . transition
    - [x] have results underneath all that.